mlevesquedion/outgraph-py/README.md

 ## Todo

+* Make the layout more mind-mappy (spread out instead of tree-like)
+* Allow labeled edges
+  * Implementation idea : edges can be indicated by a colon, e.g. `is:ordered` would create an edge labeled "is" to a node labeled "ordered"
 * Relax requirement to have one-space indentation everywhere
   * Implementation idea : infer indentation and normalize to single space before passing to `outline_to_edges`
-* Allow labeled edges
-  * Implementation idea : edges can be indicated by a colon, e.g. `is:ordered` would create an edge labeled "is" to a node labeled "ordered"